Skip to main content

 Reporting crime

-If you’re a victim of a crime while in Canada, report it to the local police immediately and get a police report.
-You’ll need this if you’re applying for areplacement passport or making an insurance claim.
-You can contact us at the Irish Embassy in Ottawa if you need help.
+If you are a victim of a crime while in Canada, report it to the local police immediately and get a police report.
+You will need this if you are applying for a replacement passport or making an insurance claim.
+If you need help or consular assistance, you can contact us at the nearest Embassy or Consulate.

 Driving